 Grooming Care

 Grooming is about more than just cute haircuts, fragranced shampoos, and soft, touchable fur.
 It is also about keeping your animal clean, healthy, and comfortable.
 You should cover the basics from general washing to teeth brushing and cleaning out the ears.
+It’s important to invest in the right grooming equipment too.
 Some breeds, for example, may require more frequent bathing.
 If the dog has skin issues or is prone to them, you may recommend specific products to help ease breakouts.